barbw1re/bash-menu/README.md

 * menuTop - The top row of menu (defaults to row 2, ie 1 blank line at the top).
 * menuLeft - The left column where the menu item label text should start (defaults to column 15).
-* menuWidth - The width of the menu box - not including the left margin (defaults to 42 columns).
+* menuWidth - The width of the menu box - not including the left margin, but including the border (defaults to 42 columns).
-* menuMargin - The left gap before drawing the menu border defaults to column 4)
+* menuMargin - The left gap before drawing the menu border (defaults to column 4)

 **Colours**
 (See top of `bash-draw.sh` for available colours)